boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    *  UE, MS, MN, and Mobile:

-      The terms UE (User Equipment), MS (Mobile Station), MN (Mobile Node), and mobile refer to the devices that are hosts with the ability to obtain Internet connectivity via a 3GPP network.
-An MS is comprised of the Terminal Equipment (TE) and a Mobile Terminal (MT).
-The terms UE, MS, MN, and mobile are used interchangeably within this document.
+      The terms User Equipment (UE), Mobile Station (MS), Mobile Node (MN), and mobile refer to the devices that are hosts with the ability to obtain Internet connectivity via a 3GPP network.
+An MS is comprised of a Terminal Equipment (TE) and a Mobile Terminal (MT).

    *  Radio Access Network (RAN):

-      Provides wireless connectivity to the UE devices via radio.
-It is made up of the Antenna that transmits and receives signals to the UE and the Base Station that digitizes the signal and converts the Radio Frequency (RF) data stream to IP packets.
+      Provides wireless connectivity to UEs.
+A RAN is made up of the Antenna that transmits and receives signals to UEs and the Base Station that digitizes the signal and converts the Radio Frequency (RF) data stream to IP packets.

    *  Core Network (CN):